tduva/CheatEngine-Tables/GTASA_Music/README.md

 ### Settings

 You can set separate **hotkeys** for muting/unmuting.
 If you want/need to use the same hotkey for both (toggle), you'll have to make sure the actual mute status is synced with what the tool expects.
-Key modifiers are currently not supported.
+Triggering a hotkey with key modifiers is currently not supported.
+Depending on how the program that is supposed to act on the hotkey (e.g. OBS/XSplit) handles this, you may need to enable the **Modifier Wait** setting, so when you hold Ctrl/Shift/Alt ingame it doesn't look like it's sending the hotkey e.g. Shift+F14, but instead waits until you release the modifier.

 *Note:* Make sure you choose a hotkey that doesn't interfere with anything and test e.g. that it doesn't interrupt holding calls or whatever.